kolganovaanna/FinalProject_Completed/README.md

 git commit -m "Adding a Gitignore file"
 ```

-5. Basic analysis of the runs
+5. General analysis of the runs

 First, I want to gather some general information about these files.
 I ran the following commands: